1960 United States presidential debates: October 13: Third presidential debate (ABC studios, Los Angeles and New York City)

 This debate was considered a "monumental step for television".

-Fourth presidential debate (ABC studio, New York City)
+October 21: Fourth presidential debate (ABC studios, New York City)

-The fourth presidential debate was held at ABC studio, New York City on Friday October 21, 1960.
-Quincy Howe moderated the debate with Frank Singiser, John Edwards, Walter Cronkite and John Chancellor as panelists.
+The fourth and final presidential debate between Vice President Richard Nixon and Senator John F. Kennedy took place on Friday, October 21, 1960, at the ABC studios in New York City, New York.
+The debate was moderated by Quincy Howe of ABC with Frank Singiser, John Edwards, Walter Cronkite and John Chancellor as panelists.
 Questions were related to Foreign affairs.
 The format decided was: